-SECREST, WASHINGTON H.
+SECREST, WASHINGTON HAMPTON

 Daughters of the Republic of Texas, Muster Rolls of the Texas Revolution (Austin, 1986).
 Sam Houston Dixon and Louis Wiltz Kemp, The Heroes of San Jacinto (Houston: Anson Jones, 1932).
-Homer S. Thrall, History of Methodism in Texas (Houston: Cushing, 1872; rpt., n.p.: Walsworth, 1976).
+Nacogdoches Chronicle, March 21, 1854, Homer S. Thrall, History of Methodism in Texas (Houston: Cushing, 1872; rpt., n.p.: Walsworth, 1976).
 Amelia W. Williams and Eugene C. Barker, eds., The Writings of Sam Houston, 1813–1863 (8 vols., Austin: University of Texas Press, 1938–43; rpt., Austin and New York: Pemberton Press, 1970).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas W. Cutrer, "SECREST, WASHINGTON H.," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fse05), accessed May 23, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas W. Cutrer, rev. by Randolph B. Campbell and Brett J. Derbes, "SECREST, WASHINGTON HAMPTON," accessed July 13, 2020, http://www.tshaonline.org/handbook/online/articles/fse05.

 Uploaded on June 15, 2010.
 Modified on June 1, 2020.
 Published by the Texas State Historical Association.